Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

         - cd Python-x.y.z
         - ./configure && make && sudo make install
         - cd ..
+        - sudo rm /usr/bin/python
-        - sudo ln -sf /usr/bin/python /usr/local/bin/python-x.y
+        - sudo ln -s /usr/local/bin/pythonx.y /usr/bin/python
         bootstrap_python: false  # don't try to auto-install Python
         python_bin: python  # make this config work in Python 3 too

 Replace *x.y.z* with the version of Python you want.
-Note that the python binary we symlink to is named *python-x.y*, not *python-x.y.z*.
+Note that the python binary we symlink to is named *pythonx.y*, not *pythonx.y.z*.

 :mrjob-opt:`bootstrap_mrjob` runs *last*, so mrjob *will* get bootstrapped into your newly upgraded version of Python.
 If you use other